Chpt 5 - Amateur Radio Equipment

 -

-“Choosing A Ham Radio” is found as a supplement in the back of the Ham Radio License Manual, or you can download it as a PDF document.
+“Choosing A Ham Radio” is a supplement to the Ham Radio License Manual you can download as a PDF guide for this important first step.

 -